-We provide physiotherapy, massage, clinical Pilates, and exercise and rehab to Prospect and surrounding suburbs in inner north Adelaide.
+We provide physiotherapy, massage, clinical exercise and rehab to Prospect and surrounding suburbs in inner north Adelaide.
 We have one-on-one and semi-private classes and because our services are delivered by physios, you can claim them on private health insurance with extras cover.

 We are committed to your satisfaction and delivering the very best in physiotherapy care, customer service and outcomes.
 If you are not 100% satisfied with your experience at Back In Motion, we will refund your money on your last session and deliver your next session free.

 Whether you have lower back pain, neck pain or a shoulder injury, exercise rehabilitation can help.
 Our exercise programs can help with increasing fitness, weight loss, injury rehabilitation, endurance training or strengthening, in a safe way that minimises risk of injury.

 Our qualified staff use the latest clinical research and physio equipment to develop a personal exercise plan to help you improve flexibility, mobility, and strength.

 We offer side-alternating, high frequency vibration therapy using a vibration platform.
 You can experience results not only as treatment for an existing health concern but as a preventative measure for a diverse range of health issues including back pain, falls prevention, core strength, and elite performance.

 When a small problem develops in your feet, a subtle change in the way you walk can cause a chain reaction that alters your posture and movement mechanics.
 The symptom of poor foot mechanics can include localised foot pain, bunions, arch or heel pain, leg or knee pain, hip or back pain – and even neck pain.
 Custom orthotics have been shown to correct these issues, giving you improved balance, posture, and general wellbeing.